isovector/reasonablypolymorphic.com/site/posts/2019-05-18-specialization.markdown

 At a high level, the specialization pass is responsible for optimizing away uses of ad-hoc polymorphism (typeclasses) in Haskell source code.
-When `-fspecialise` is enabled, GHC will make a monomorphic copy of every `INLINE`-able class method --- one for every unique type it's called with.
+When `-fspecialise` is enabled, GHC will make a monomorphic copy of every polymorphic method --- one for every unique type it's called with.
 The result should feel similar to anyone who's written modern C++, as it's completely analogous to how templates work.

 While polymorphic functions are great for *humans to write*, they're significantly slower for *machines to execute,* since you need to pass around